LogoLogo

 Using Single Sign-On (SSO) is optional in AIR but is available for those who want to implement it.
 You can integrate with either:

-For more details, visit the SSO Integrations Guide.
+For more details, visit the.

 3. Two-Factor Authentication (2FA)